Accessibility

 The main Visitor Car Park is approximately 200 metres downhill from the entrance to the Castle.
 For visitors with impaired mobility, car parking is available immediately outside the Castle Towers.
 Please notify staff in the Ticket Office and they will be pleased to direct you.

-Visitors who have difficulty in walking and are attending the special event days such as Jousting, are welcome to park close to the event field.
 All dogs are welcome in the grounds whilst only Assistance Dogs are welcome in the Castle & Walker’s House Tea Room.
 If you are visiting with your Assistance Dog, please make the Front Desk and the Walker’s House team aware.
-Water can be provided upon request.
+A water bowl can be found in the Courtyard close to Walker’s House Tea Room but if you require any additional, please ask the tea room team.

 Visiting with a Carer